 4. Through comprehensive study and assessment has shown that this knowledge can be applied in clinical problem solving scenarios with proven ability in treatment planning and risk management that promotes better treatment outcomes.

-Membership with the RACDS is a two to three year program comprising six core and three elective modules which are underpinned by:
+Membership with the RACDS is a two year program comprising six core and three elective modules which are underpinned by: